EIN 13-6003018

 Program areas at The City Bar Fund

-Together with more than 163 signatory law firms and corporate legal departments, the office for diversity & inclusion (odi) works to create a legal profession that represents the diverse country we live in.
-Odi's work starts with the pipeline to the profession - odi assists underrepresented high school, college and law students to prepare for a career in law.
-Then, odi supports practicing professionals across all levels of the industry, through our committee work, leadership training, speaking opportunities, and events that create community.
+Together with more than 163 signatory law firms and corporate legal departments, the office for diversity, equity,inclusion & belonging (odeib) works to drive equitable access to the legal profession.
+Odeib's work starts with the pipeline to the profession - assisting underrepresented high school, college and law students to prepare for a career in law.
+Odeib believes that the pipeline continues into an associate's early career and thus devises workshops and institutes to support practicing professionals across all levels of the industry.
+We create community and in-roads through our committee work, leadership training, speaking opportunities, and events.

 the vance center advances global justice by engaging lawyers across borders to support civil society and an ethically active legal profession. the vance center is a unique collaboration of international lawyers catalyzing public interest innovation.
 We bring together leading law firms and other partners worldwide to pioneer international justice initiatives and provide pro bono legal representation to social justice ngos within the human rights and access to justice program, the environment program and the good governance program. the vance center's strengthening the legal profession program engages law firms, Bar associations, law schools, and pro bono clearinghouses with innovative diversity, rule-of-law, and public interest initiatives, including women in the profession, (continued in schedule o) (continued from page 2) african legal fellows, the lawyers council for civil and economic rights in the americas, the access to justice practicum, total law prep, and the pro bono promotion program, including co-managing the pro bono network of the americas and through it the keep families together initiative, providing pro bono legal support in central america and elsewhere to children and families separated by u.s. immigration policies. the vance center leverages approximately $8 million worth of revenue that the vance center estimates is the value of the pro bono work of law firms on its projects.